Trukken/drive-in-cinema/README.md

 # Drive-in Cinema Laravel application

 The application uses Laravel's built-in Docker tool, Sail.
-Frontend is yet to come, until then you can consume the APIs with Postman or you can learn more about them under `/api/documentation`.
+Frontend SPA can be viewed [here](https://github.com/Trukken/drive-in-cinema-frontend), you can also view the APIs with Postman or you can learn more about them under `/api/documentation`.

 ## Prerequisites: